 - 3.5.1 Drivers and riding crew are required to wear helmets at all times while on the water for the purpose of racing or testing.
 The helmets may be removed only if the craft is under tow or being held fast in the infield by an official tow boat.
 Violators will be disqualified and suspended for thirty (30) days.
 Exceptions may be granted by the referee for unusual situations.
 All suspensions and exceptions granted must be reported, in writing, to the Chairman of the Inboard Racing Commission immediately following each incident. - 3.5.2 Helmets shall meet one of these rating specifications: Snell 2015 or newer (SA, M, K, CMR/CMS 2007, CMH); SFI competition 31.1 and 31.2; SFI spec 24.1 youth helmet for drivers age 16 and under.
 Beginning in 2023 ratings must be no greater than 12 years from rated date code (i.e., SNELL2015 rating good through the beginning of the 2027 season). - 3.5.2.1 The majority (>50%) of the helmet must contain one or more of the following colors: yellow or fluorescent (high visibility) yellow or lime green or orange or international orange or fluorescent red.
 Additional artwork or lettering is acceptable as long as the majority color(s) are maintained.
 This area is not to exceed 8" wide x 2" high. - 3.5.2.2 Half-shell and 3/4 type helmets are not allowed. - 3.5.3 Drivers/Riders not in restraint capsules shall wear helmet support straps (lanyards) secured to the driver's/rider's body as required or a Head and Neck Restraint device.
-APBA will make no recommendation on which device to use but, must be manufactured for use in motorsports for unrestrained drivers. - 3.5.4 No image recording devices may be attached to helmets. - 3.5.4.1 Empirical data is showing that when the camera does not disengage immediately upon water impact it can lead to a neck injury.
+APBA will make no recommendation on which device to use but, must be manufactured for use in motorsports for unrestrained drivers. - 3.5.4 No image recording devices may be attached to helmets for unrestrained drivers.
+Restrained drivers may use a device that weighs less than 60 grams.
+Not to be attached to top of helmet.
+Must be attached to the visor, chin or inside helmet.
+No holes are permitted to be drilled in the helmet shell for camera attachment.

+3.5.3.1 Empirical data is showing that when the camera does not disengage immediately upon water impact it can lead to a neck injury.
 The camera acts as a keel and creates drag using the neck as the fulcrum.